IYENGAR YOGA IN CAPE TOWN

 Mel’s teaching intention is to guide you closer to your self, by inspiring you to feel into the rhythm of your own body, to find softness in your mind and to deepen your breath as you explore the intimate resonance of your own inner truth.
 See class details and rates below.

 Yogaflow group classes are based on traditional techniques as taught in the Krishnamacharya Yoga lineage.
 The style is Iyengar Yoga with a subtle resonance of flow – alignment focused, well integrated with the use of props and softened with a restorative touch.
 Suitable for experienced beginners and intermediate students.
 Classes are taught in a small, intimate group setting with the potential for individual attention and adjustment.

 Little Glen Camps Bay

-We offer Deep Yoga Flow classes at the scout hall in the Little Glen in Camps Bay.
-These are small group Yoga classes.
+Group Yoga classes are offered at the scout hall in the Little Glen, off Blinkwater Rd, Camps Bay.

 Our wooden Yoga shala is in harmony with nature, surrounded by mountain and ocean, in the soft shade of trees, deeply peaceful, with the sounds of birds and flowing river.